Dynamic Board Retreats: 3 Questions CEOs Ask to Build Them

 For every goal listed, create a tangible measurement.
 Remember SMART goals?

 What will a successful board retreat look like for you?
 Review your goals.
-Consider and revise further to answer these additional questions.
+Consider and revise as necessary to answer these additional refining questions.

 You may be thinking, egads, this is a lot of work, but bear with me.
-Getting granular about what you want streamlines your retreat planning and makes your event worthy of everyone’s investment in it.
+Getting granular about what you want streamlines your retreat planning and allows you to drive directly toward your objectives.

 (BTW, If your first thought answering this question, how will you know your retreat succeeded, was that you survived and that no one came to blows, please reconsider if a board retreat is the best way forward.
-If the board is toxic or in conflict, retreats carry a high risk.)
+If the board is toxic or in conflict, retreats carry a high risk, and you may want to discuss other options with me.)

 What value will the board retreat provide?

-For every goal, identify the value of reaching it.
+For every goal you set, identify the value of reaching it.

-Why do you need to know the why?
-Retreats take energy, time, and money; resources you might invest elsewhere.
-If you can’t establish a value that motivates you and drives board attendance, rethink your retreat concept and choose another option.
+Why do you need to know the value?
+Retreats take energy, time, and money, resources you sorely need elsewhere.
+If you can’t establish enough value to motivate you and drive board attendance, rethink your retreat concept and choose another option, such as a workshop or a series of workshops.

 For each goal, identify one or more values as applicable and apply a price tag to it.
 For example, if your budget shortfall is $25,000, and you identify ways to close it at the event, the value of your retreat is at least $25,000 the first year.
 Say the board micromanages, and the retreat changes this behavior; the value could be 10 percent or more of the budget.
 Well-functioning boards reduce turnover.
 Perhaps you have a disengaged board, and the retreat leaves them energized and actively recruiting prospective donors.
 In this case, you decided the value of the retreat will increase your contributions income by 25 percent over three years.